mohamedawads/Laravel-MongoDB-Mysql/README.md

 	7 - Show button dispay info about user and all user friends

-	8- If you want to create fake user using cmd run php artisan tinker
+	8- If you want to create fake users using cmd run php artisan tinker
 		run User::factory()->count(20)->create()
 		but before do that you must